Pilgrim

 |

 Father!
-Thy sovereign love has
+Thy sovereign

 sought